Scroll down to see each list for different mediums.

 Plein Air umbrella (optional if outdoors)

 Small sketchpad of mid toned gray pastel paper or larger sheets cut smaller.
-(3-5 day workshop attendees will receive a study book)
+(3-5 day workshop attendees will receive a mid toned study book from me)

 White charcoal pencil, regular 2b or 6B pencil, eraser,